Return to the Centre of the Earth: Recording

 Recording began in March 1998 and took place in six different locations, including Wakeman's home studio named Bajonor on the Isle of Man.
 The album had a running time of 126 minutes in its original form, which Wakeman reduced to around 80 minutes so it could fit a single CD.
 The result, Wakeman said, resulted in a more "direct" album.
 It was recorded using Sony 48-track machines with Wakeman playing 13 different keyboard instruments.
 Wakeman declined to play any of the music to his family, which Oliver considered strange as he usually shared his musical work with them.
 Adam assisted in the choir arrangements.

 Lyttelton wanted Wakeman to record the album with musicians that he had never worked with before in order to push Wakeman and the album to "new limits".
 The idea was strange to Wakeman at first as he already had his rock band The English Rock Ensemble available to perform, but later said Lyttelton was "100% right".
 Wakeman was free to pick lead vocalists of his choosing, with Lyttleton suggesting that he use "the right singer for the right song".
 He had written four songs with a specific vocalist in mind, but two other pieces, "Ride of Your Life" and "Mr. Slow", with no one in mind.
 Wakeman felt the former needed a "raunchy female rock vocal", to which a chance comment to a colleague led to contact with Katrina Leskanich, who agreed to participate.
 Tony Mitchell sang on "Mr. Slow" after Wakeman's engineer Stuart Sawney was assisting with the recording of the drums at Barriemore Barlow's studio.
 Barlow suggested Mitchell after hearing an album from her band Kiss of the Gypsy.
 "Buried Alive" is sung by Ozzy Osbourne, "Is Anybody There?" by Bonnie Tyler, "Never is a Long, Long Time" by Trevor Rabin, and "Still Waters Run Deep" by Justin Hayward.

 A narrator was not decided upon until shortly before Wakeman signed with EMI.
 Gilbert Heatherwick, the head of EMI's US division, asked who would take the role and suggested English actor Patrick Stewart.
 Wakeman was aware that booking Stewart would result in higher costs, but Lyttelton liked the idea and made it happen.
 Stewart's parts were recorded at POP Sound Studios in Santa Monica, California in August 1998.
-The session was originally booked for two hours, but Stewart enjoyed the experience so much he allowed the session to continue for the entire day at no extra cost, and cancelled his other sheeduled arrangements.
+The session was originally booked for two hours, but Stewart enjoyed the experience so much he allowed the session to continue for the entire day at no extra cost, and cancelled his other scheduled arrangements.
 Stewart's narration was placed on the odd-numbered tracks on the CD, with the music placed on the even ones.
 Wakeman wanted the songs to run parallel with the story, as opposed to the original Journey album where the songs told the story along with the narration.